Watson1978/plugin/README.md

+# plugin
-# RubyMotion command-line plugin template
+This is RubyMotion template of command-line plugin.

 ## Usage